bazel-contrib/vscode-bazel/README.md

 # Bazel plugin for Visual Studio Code

-This repository provides support for Bazel in Visual Studio.
+This extension provides support for Bazel in Visual Studio.

 ## Features

-* **Bazel Build Targets** tree displays the build packages/targets in your workspace
+- **Bazel Build Targets** tree displays the build packages/targets in your workspace
-* **CodeLens** links in BUILD files to directly launch a build or test by simply clicking on the targets
+- **CodeLens** links in BUILD files to directly launch a build or test by simply clicking on the targets
-* Debug Starlark code in your `.bzl` files during a build (set breakpoints, step through code, inspect variables, etc.)
+- Debug Starlark code in your `.bzl` files during a build (set breakpoints, step through code, inspect variables, etc.)

 ## Configuring the Extension